vkhazin/devops-courseware/iac/objectives.md

 * Create a flexible workflow to simplify collaboration for everyone involved in the development process
 * Make data, content, and configuration management transparent and traceable
 * Make infrastructure deployments testable
+* Reduce the risk of deployments and knowledge loss